-A couple of years ago, 90 day treatment programs became the new gold standard for addiction treatment.
+Years ago it was discovered that, 90 day treatment programs are the most effective and have became the new gold standard for addiction treatment.
 For years, research study has shown that individuals who participate in a longer treatment plan have a lower rate of relapse.
 A 1999 study released in the Archives of General Psychiatry discovered that

 * Research published in 1999 by Bennett Fletcher, a senior research psychologist at the National Institute on Drug Abuse, has shown that though 90 days isn’t a magic number, anything less than that tends to increase the chances of relapse.
 One study, of 1,605 cocaine users, looked at weekly cocaine use in the year after treatment.
 It found that 35% of people who were in treatment for 90 days or fewer reported drug use the following year compared with 17% of people who were in treatment for 90 days or longer.